sangjunyoo-phd/Predict-Qualification-Result-IFSC-sports-climbing-bouldering-/README.md

 ### Data Acquisition
 Use a dataset in Kaggle.
 (Source: IFSC Sport Climbing Competition Results)

+### Scoring system
+Bouldering is scored using a combination of tops and zones to determine rank.
+Athletes each get four minutes to reach the top of four boulders (three in the final), with the number of attempts influencing their final score.
+The aim is to top the boulder in as few attempts as possible.

+Results are in the format Tz__.
+T corresponds to top, which means the climber reached the top hold and finished the problem. z corresponds to zone, which means the climber reached the zone hold and partially finished the problem.
+The numbers before each correspond to how many tops or zones were reached, and numbers after signify how many attempts were taken.

+Example: 2T4z58 means that the climber had 2 tops, 4 zones, and took 5 total attempts to get the tops, and 8 total attempts to reach the zones.

+Qualification: Sometimes there are multiple groups for qualifications, and when that is the case the results will be split to indicate which qualification group the climber was in.

 ### Feature Engineering

 Narrow down our interst to adult competition only.

 Merge Qualification, Qual1, and Qual2 columns together for the reason mentioned above.